ignotaC/smallsoft/README.md

     so you want them removed.
 Other type of use would be
     getting rid 'transparet' proxies.
 Altho you should never
     trust anonimity type of proxy.
 Some servers will pass
-    your IP if for example user-ganet wil
+    your IP if for example user-ganet will not fit their
+    expectations.

 3. **novena**
   >